From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Modeling Key Transitions

 \subsection{Transition Classes}

 Our transition anatomy allows for the precise reconstruction and description of any pairwise key transition.
-Special care needs to be taken when \emph{characterizing} transitions abstractly, as RFC~5011 or RFC~7583 do for example.
-To compare transitions, we measure each aspect of the anatomy and represent the pattern as an ordered set of the measurements.
-Then, we discretize each element of the set.
-Transition classes allow us to to compare them to each other, and to assess whether prescribed security guarantees are preserved while keys are changing (\eg by adhering to specifications such as RFCs).
+Special care needs to be taken when \emph{characterizing} transitions abstractly, as RFC~5011~\cite{rfc5011} or RFC~7583~\cite{rfc7583} do for example.
+We discretize the value of each transition feature~(see \autoref{tab:transition-anatomy-intervals}) instead of using their absolute values from empirical measurements.
+Different combinations of the resulting discretized feature set then represent transition classes.
+Transition classes allow us to compare and to assess whether prescribed security guarantees are preserved while keys are changing (\eg by adhering to specifications such as RFCs).

+To classify a given transition, we first calculate the interval for each of its features using empirical measurements, \eg $PreDS = [1618016262, 1618048662]$.
+We then discretize the features (1) through (9) based on whether their interval widths (see \autoref{tab:transition-anatomy-intervals}) are $< 0$, $= 0$, $> 0$, \eg $PreDS > 0$.
+For intervals defined as intersections of other intervals, \eg \textit{DoubleSig}, the respective interval widths are always non-negative, whereas other measures can assume negative values, \eg the width of \textit{PreDS} interval can be negative when a KSK is securely delegated \emph{before} being signed and included in the \texttt{DNSKEY} RRset ($L_\alpha(k_d) \ge DS_\alpha(k_d)$).
+For cases in which an interval is undefined, \eg measurements of {\tt DS} records for ZSKs that have no {\tt DS} record to measure, we use the \textit{N/A} placeholder.
+In \autoref{sec:classification}, we will see that N/A cases do not have an impact on transition classes.